chermed/kodoo/README.md

 ## Visit the last release page

-The [releases page](https://github.com/chermed/kodoo/releases) contains all compiled binaries of this tool
+The [release page](https://github.com/chermed/kodoo/releases/latest) contains all compiled binaries of this tool

 ## Via script for macOS and Linux